predictables/predictables/predictables/naics_cd_embedding/synthetic-data-req.md

         - allow numeric requirements to be within 1% of their expected value
         - test the hierarchy in the naics codes as described above specifically for every row in the dataset
 - the structure of the codes is such that parametrized tests should be constructed with a comprehension instead of listing them individually
+- the test suite should be quite verbose, to help to quickly identify issues

 ## desired output
 ultimately two scripts should be created:
 1. test suite (first)
 2. dataset generation script (second, following TDD)

+## constraints
+- I do not have access to the environment right now
+- I am under severe time limitations
+- my job and the health of my family depend on this
+- it will be sufficient for you to execute the tests directly
+    - this will additionally be more efficient, as it will allow you to take feedback and iterate as needed, without wasting your effort or processing resources to come back and ask me follow up questions, or for permission to continue